wenhaoy-0428/Docs/FrontEnd/HTML_CSS/Html/htmlNotes.md

 1. always declare `<!DOCTYPE html>`

-2. An HTML page will validate without the `<html>` and `<body>` tags, however, in older browsers things will breakdown, and omitting both of them wil crash DOM software.
+2. An HTML page is valid without the `<html>` and `<body>` tags, however, in older browsers things will breakdown, and omitting both of them wil crash DOM software.

 3. `<header>` can be omitted, and browser will add a default one before `<body>`